Glenn-Bowering/JiraApi/linqpad/LinqPad QuickStart.md

 The code below show how you can filter a list of issues that contain the word 'update'.
 An example is given showing how a linq query can be used as well as a foreach loop.

 ![](img/query_code.png)

+Finally, LinqPad adds the `Dump()` method to every object.
+The `Dump()` displays the state (contents) of an object in LinqPad's viewer pane.
+Calling dump on a list of issues will display the whole list.